leonlinsx/minimal-mistakes/_posts/2020-08-12-cognitive-bias-incentive.md

 1. Can we relate performance on cognitive bias tests to general decision making?
 Does getting better at the former imply getting better at the latter?
 2. How do you measure performance for general decision making?
 What is the best decision?
+3. Why is there an increase in intuitive contingency reasoning performance at higher stakes?
+4. Does the limited time to respond nature of the experiment affect carry-over of results into the real world?
+5. Should we recommend to give people higher incentives even though there's low effectiveness on performance?

 ### Footnotes